Hope, British Columbia: World War II

 During World War II an internment camp for Japanese Canadians was set up near Hope at Tashme, now known as Sunshine Valley, just beyond the 100-mile exclusion zone from the coast.

 Recent history

 In 2011, the metal Kawkawa Bridge was demolished; previously, it was featured in the 1982 Rambo film, First Blood.
 In 2020, a wood carved statue of Sylvester Stallone character John Rambo was erected in Hope.
+In 2025, the Consulate-General of the People's Republic of China in Vancouver protested the display of the flag of the Republic of China at the town's central bus stop, which led to its removal.

 Geography

 Hope is at the easternmost point of British Columbia's lower mainland area and is usually considered to be part of the Fraser Canyon area or "eastern Fraser Valley" as "Lower Mainland" is commonly understood as synonymous with "greater Vancouver".
 There are relatively significant peaks to the north, east, and south of the townsite.
 Only to the west can flat land be seen, and that view is dominated by the broad lower reaches of the Fraser River.
 The segment from Lytton to Hope separates the Cascade Mountains and Coast Mountains, thereby forming the lower part of the Fraser Canyon, which begins far upriver near Williams Lake.
 At Hope, the river enters a broad flood plain extending 130 km to the coast and Vancouver.

 The Coquihalla and Sumallo Rivers and Silverhope Creek rise in the Cascade Mountains northeast and southeast and south of Hope, respectively, and empty into the Fraser River.
 The Skagit River begins south of Hope, across a low pass from the head of the Silverhope valley, which is the access to the Canadian shoreline of Ross Lake.